Chrissy Teigen Got Armpit Botox To Stop Sweating — Here's How It Works

 Advertisement

 According to board-certified plastic surgeon Daniel Maman, M.D., of 740 Park Plastic Surgery, Botox works the same way for your armpits as it does for wrinkles.
-"It paralyzes the muscle wherever you're injecting," he says.
-"With armpits, the sweat glands are surrounded by muscle fibers, and when you sweat, the muscle fibers contract and milk the sweat glands.
-If you paralyze these muscle fibers, then you inevitably stop the sweating process."
+"It paralyses the muscle wherever you're injecting," he says.
+"With armpits, the sweat glands are surrounded by muscle fibres, and when you sweat, the muscle fibres contract and milk the sweat glands.
+If you paralyse these muscle fibres, then you inevitably stop the sweating process."

 The procedure isn't necessarily limited to the underarm area: Joseph Russo, M.D., tells us that — as an off-label use — some doctors also use Botox to treat hyperhidrosis on the palms and soles of the feet.
 "Some people are concerned about a sweaty handshake, and others have jobs that require handling equipment with their hands, which is hard to do when your palms are constantly slippery," he explains.